-4. This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.
+4. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objectives

 - 5. The objectives of the auditor are: - (a) To determine whether to use the work of an auditor's expert; and - (b) If using the work of an auditor's expert, to determine whether that work is adequate for the auditor's purposes.